json-schema-org/referencing/draft-handrews-jri.md

 ## JRI Keywords

+JRI defines keywords in three behavior categories:

+* Identifiers, which assign IRIs to primary or secondary resources and (for primary resources) set the resource's base IRI
+* Locations, which indicate which locations are referenceable and can contain identifiers
+* References, which link one part of a document to another part of the same document or to a different document

+Context specifications MAY define their own keywords or other mechanisms within these three categories, as discussed in {{context}}.
+They also MAY restrict reference targets to those identified by JRI and/or context specification identifier or location keywords.

 ### General syntax

-JRI keywords are defined with names and values representable as {{?RFC3629}} UTF-8 strings, with keyword names representable in {{?RFC20}} ASCII.
-As such, they can be used as object properties in interoperable JSON documents as precribed by {{?RFC8259, Sections 4, 7, and 8.1}}, as well as any other JSON Pointer-compatible documents.
+JRI keyword names and string values are defined to be representable as {{?RFC3629}} UTF-8 strings, with keyword names representable in {{?RFC20}} ASCII.
+As such, JRI keywords can be used as object properties in interoperable JSON documents as precribed by {{?RFC8259, Sections 4, 7, and 8.1}}, as well as in any other JSON Pointer-compatible data formats.

 JRI keywords MAY be used in data formats that are only capable of representing a subset of UTF-8 string values, with the obvious limitation that only the representable subset of JRI keyword values will be usable.